timothyb0912/presentations/visuals/checking-meets-dissertation/2021-08-31_checking-meets-dissertation-outline.md

 ## What motivates the disciplinary mix? (questions)

+Lastly,
-- Immediate and interesting methodological questions are:
+there are immediate and interesting methodological questions that draw researchers to this intersection as well.

+For instance:
 - how to adapt 'non-choice-specific' quantitative methods to choice modelling, like using a coffee-maker to cook one's hot-dogs,
 - further, how to understand, appreciate, and assess unfamiliar adaptations?
   <!-- how to promote and permit diversity, that is, -->

 <!-- Maybe two images.
 One for adaptation / overcoming functional-fixedness.